Julius Malema Questions Nhlanhla Mkhwanazi’s Statement As Parliament’s Ad Hoc Committee Probe Stalls

 WESTERN CAPE – Parliament’s Ad Hoc Committee probing Lieutenant-General Nhlanhla Mkhwanazi’s allegations has gotten off to a terrible start, with questions being raised about the statement made by the KwaZulu-Natal Police Commissioner.

-The Parliamentary hearings were scheduled to begin today, 7 October 2025, to probe the allegations made by General Mkhwanazi during his explosive press briefing in July.
+The parliamentary hearings were scheduled to begin today, 7 October 2025, to probe the allegations made by General Mkhwanazi during his explosive press briefing in July.

 Read also

-Malema questions whether Mkhwazi’s statement is original
+Malema questioned whether Mkhwanazi’s statement was original

 The Economic Freedom Fighters (EFF) leader questioned why the statement before the committee was supplementary if there was no original.
 He added that the general could not take an oath without a statement before the committee.

 Other Parliamentarians also took issue with the supplementary statement, saying that an original should be submitted before Parliament.
 Evidence leader Norman Arendse tried to clarify that the supplementary statement was the original statement.

-There was also an issue that the statement being used was the same one submitted to the Madlanga Commission of Inquiry, with Members of Parliament saying that they didn’t play second fiddle to the commission.
+There was also an issue that the statement being used was the same one submitted to the Madlanga Commission of Inquiry, with Members of Parliament saying that they did not play 'second fiddle' to the commission.
+The EFF and uMKhonto weSizwe Party also took issue with the way Arendse handled the matter, criticising the legal team for failing to secure a statement from the police commissioner.

 Read also